Why is the project needed?

 How long will the centre be closed?

-IndigiScapes will be closed from 28 January 2019 for six to eight months (construction and weather permitting).
+IndigiScapes will be closed from 28 January 2019 until mid-December (construction and weather permitting).

 Why does the centre need to be closed?